Course Title: Society and Psychology Capstone

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-The Capstone course sequence (Capstone A and Capstone B) provides an opportunity for you to prepare for, and reflect on, your transition from university into your future professional career.
+This capstone course provides an opportunity for you to prepare for and reflect on your transition from university into your future professional career.

-The sequence is designed to provide you with experience in the application and development of, and critical reflection on the ideas, skills and graduate capabilities you have gained through your program.
-It will also help you to critically evaluate professional practices and organisational demands, in light of your own professional skills, ideas and values.
+The course is designed for you to apply and critically reflect upon the ideas, skills and graduate capabilities you have gained through your program.
+It will also help you to critically evaluate professional practices and organisational demands using scholarly ideas and your own professional insights.

-In the part A of this Capstone you will draw on skills built and developed throughout your degree to investigate a particular aspect of professional psychological practice.
+In this course you will draw on skills and knowledge developed throughout your degree.
 You will explore your future professional context through a WIL component where you undertake a 20 day placement in an organisation of your choice, undertaking the kinds of professional tasks you could expect in your work after graduation.

 You will have the opportunity to select from a range of community, public sector and corporate organisations, to be negotiated between you, the University and organisations with available placements.
 You are encouraged to find your own organisation for placement, in consultation with the GUSS WIL Office; or you can rely on the University’s networks and established partnerships.